 Objectives: To predict the amount of teamwork that takes place throughout a surgery and to explore factors affecting patient safety and staff psychological safety during a surgery, based on performing a preoperative check-in safety standards (surgical safety checklist and surgical count) and interprofessional teamwork.

 Methods: This mixed methods study included quantitative and qualitative analyses.
-Quantitative data included 2,184 direct observations on surgical cases in regards of performance of safety standards during surgeries in 29 hospitals, analyzed using multivariate binary logistic regressions.
+Quantitative data included 2,184 direct observations of surgical cases with regard to the performance of safety standards during surgeries in 29 hospitals, analyzed using multivariate binary logistic regressions.
 Qualitative data were obtained from an analysis of 25 semi-structured interviews with operating room (OR) clinicians and risk managers, using an inductive thematic analysis approach.

-Results: Analysis of the OR observations revealed that a lack of teamwork in the preoperative “sign-in” phase doubled the chances of there being a lack of teamwork during surgery (odds ratio = 1.972, 95% confidence interval (CI) 1.741, 2.233, p<0.001) and during the “time out” phase (odds ratio = 2.142, 95% CI 1.879, 2.441, p<0.001).
-Consistent staff presence during surgery significantly increased teamwork, by 21% for physicians and 24% for nurses (p<0.05), but staff turnover significantly decreased teamwork by 73% for physicians (p<0.05).
+Results: Analysis of the OR observations revealed that a lack of teamwork in the preoperative “sign-in” phase doubled the chances of there being a lack of teamwork during surgery (odds ratio = 1.972, 95% confidence interval (CI) 1.741, 2.233, p<0.001) and during the “time-out” phase (odds ratio = 2.142, 95% CI 1.879, 2.441, p<0.001).
+Consistent presence of staff during surgery significantly increased teamwork, by 21% for physicians and 24% for nurses (p<0.05), but staff turnover significantly decreased teamwork, by 73% for physicians (p<0.05).

-Interview data indicated that patient safety and staff psychological safety are related to a perception of a collaborative team role among OR Staff, with mutual commitment and effective interprofessional communication.
+Interview data indicated that patient safety and staff psychological safety are related to a perception of a collaborative team role among OR staff, with mutual commitment and effective interprofessional communication.

 Conclusions: Healthcare organizations should consider the key finding of this study when trying to identify factors that affect teamwork during a surgery.
-Effective preoperative teamwork positively affects intraoperative teamwork, as does the presence of more clinicians participating in a surgery with no turnover.
-Other factors include working in a fixed designated team led by a surgeon that functions with effective interprofessional communication that promotes patient safety and staff psychological safety.
+Effective preoperative teamwork positively affects intraoperative teamwork, as does the presence of more clinicians participating in a surgery, with no turnover.
+Other factors include working in a fixed, designated team, led by a surgeon, which functions with effective interprofessional communication that promotes patient safety and staff psychological safety.

 INTRODUCTION

-Patient safety is an ongoing concern in operating rooms (OR) due to (1, 2)(3), and teamwork is a major component of safety.
-Surgical teams work in complex environments, characterized by a high level of stress and vulnerable patients (1,2).
-Standard safety checks are sometimes omitted (3).
-Most surgical teams include clinicians from various disciplines, with differing priorities, roles, backgrounds, and expertise (4)(4).
-Although they share the goal of providing safe and successful surgical care (5, 6)(5,6), they are susceptible to errors (2)(2).
-Major errors in the OR, or surgical Never Events are preventable, unjustifiable adverse events that should be reduced to zero through quality improvement that involves better teamwork (7)(7).
+Patient safety is an ongoing concern in operating rooms (OR) due to the complex work environment, a high level of stress, and vulnerable patients (1, 2); these factors can lead to the occurrence of errors and patient harm.
+Additionally, standard safety checks to prevent errors are sometimes omitted or not fully performed (3).
+Teamwork is a major component in the promotion of safety; however, most surgical teams include clinicians from various disciplines, with differing priorities, roles, backgrounds, and expertise (4).
+Although they share the goal of providing safe and successful surgical care (5, 6), they are susceptible to errors such as performing wrong-site surgery (2).
+Major errors in the OR, or surgical “Never Events” (such as wrong-site surgery and retained foreign items during surgery) are preventable, unjustifiable adverse events that should be reduced through quality improvement that involves better teamwork (7).

-Effective teamwork is an essential component of safe surgery (8)(8).
-Xyrichis and Ream Teamwork is defined as a “dynamic process involving two or more healthcare professionals with complementary backgrounds and skills, sharing common health goals” (9-11)(9, 35, 40).
-Surgical team is defined as "professionals of different disciplines, educational backgrounds, and experiences must work interdependently in a dynamic, high-stakes environment (12)(31).
-Surgical outcomes depend strongly on communication and cooperation among the surgical team (13-16)(10–13).
-Ineffective teamwork is linked to poorer patient outcomes and adverse events (17)(14).
+Effective teamwork is an essential component of safe surgery (8).
+Teamwork is defined as a “dynamic process involving two or more healthcare professionals with complementary backgrounds and skills, sharing common health goals” (9-11).
+A surgical team is defined as comprising “professionals of different disciplines, educational backgrounds, and experiences (who) must work interdependently in a dynamic, high-stakes environment” (12).
+Surgical outcomes are strongly dependent on communication and cooperation among the surgical team (13-16).
+Thus, ineffective teamwork is linked to poorer surgical outcomes for patients and reduced patient safety that can result in adverse events (17).